"We prepare students to engage in the world that is and to help bring about a world that ought to be."

 List of 7 frequently asked questions.

-This gift includes an endowed fund to provide ongoing resources to update the space with the latest equipment and software each year, as well as funding for professional development to train and help inspire our faculty in the use of the technology.
+The 225th Anniversary Multimedia Lab, made possible by the class of 2011, enhances exploration and creative inquiry into the arts, technology, and culture through multimedia-driven work using images, videos, movies, slide shows, music and soundtracks.Funds for immediate start-up costs of building the lab and outfitting it with the appropriate technology; an endowed fund to provide ongoing resources to update the space with the latest equipment and software each year; and funding for professional development to train and help inspire our faculty in the use of the technology.

 Class of 2012 Faculty Grants for Graduate and Quaker Studies Fund